 9. Disney Vacation Club additions

 The Disney Vacation Club, Disney’s vacation ownership program, has been around since the 1990s, but the past decade saw some big additions to the DVC properties.
-Villas were added at the Grand Floridian in 2013, the Polynesian Villas and Bungalows opened in 2015, and Wilderness Lodge’s Copper Creek Villas and Cabins joined the crew in 2017.
+Villas were added at the Grand Floridian in 2013, the Polynesian Villas and Bungalows opened in 2015, Wilderness Lodge’s Copper Creek Villas and Cabins joined the crew in 2017, and Disney’s Riviera Resort added in late 2019.
 In addition to growing the DVC program in general, these additions added a plethora of villas within monorail or boat access to the Magic Kingdom, which is always in demand.

 10. My Disney Experience App